api-evangelist/providers/_store/agricultural-statistics-service.md

       - url: https://www.nass.usda.gov/developer/index.php
         type: Documentation
     description: >-
-      The National Agricultural Statistics Services mission is to serve the United States, its agriculture, and its rural communities by providing meaningful, accurate, and objective statistical information and services.
-      ...
-Ag Census Web Maps - This API gives developers direct access to county-level data available through a set of geospatial maps ...
+      The mission of the National Agricultural Statistics Service (NASS) is to support the United States, its agricultural sector, and rural communities by providing accurate, objective, and meaningful statistical information and services.
+The Ag Census Web Maps API allows developers direct access to county-level data through a collection of geospatial maps.
 name: Agricultural Statistics Service
 tags:
+  - Federal Government
+  - Agriculture
-  - API
+  - Statistics
-type: Index
+type: Contract
 image: https://kinlane-productions.s3.amazonaws.com/apis-json/apis-json-logo.jpg
 access: 3rd-Party
 created: '2024-12-03'
-modified: '2024-12-03'
+modified: '2024-12-21'
-position: Consumer
+position: Consuming
 description: >-
-  The National Agricultural Statistics Services mission is to serve the United States, its agriculture, and its rural communities by providing meaningful, accurate, and objective statistical information and services. ...
-Ag Census Web Maps - This API gives developers direct access to county-level data available through a set of geospatial maps ...
+  The mission of the National Agricultural Statistics Service (NASS) is to support the United States, its agricultural sector, and rural communities by providing accurate, objective, and meaningful statistical information and services.
+The Ag Census Web Maps API allows developers direct access to county-level data through a collection of geospatial maps.
 maintainers:
   - FN: Kin Lane
     email: info@apievangelist.com